 Ever wondered who runs best?
 It’s a question that’s intrigued athletes, scientists, and fitness enthusiasts alike.
-Whether you’re a seasoned marathoner or just starting your running journey, understanding what makes someone a great runner can be the key to unlocking your potential.
+Whether you’re a seasoned marathoner, a fitness coach, or managing a sports-related business, understanding what makes someone a great runner can be the key to unlocking potential—both physically and financially.

 Biomechanics and Stride Efficiency